 This card has a compelling welcome bonus, the benefits are quite similar to the British Airways Visa Signature® Card, and the card isn’t subjected to 5/24.

 Long term I don’t think this card is terribly compelling in terms of the return on spend it offers.
 If you want to earn Avios, you’re much better off using a card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, which offer bonus categories and those points can be transferred to Iberia Plus.
-However, the welcome bonus is certainly great, and you can combine your Avios balances to get 150,000 Avios from the two welcome bonuses in one account.
+However, the welcome bonus is certainly great, and you can combine your Avios balances in one account.

 This spring Chase also plans to introduce an Aer Lingus credit card in the US, which I imagine will have a similar welcome bonus and general structure.
 This is a great development from Chase.